History of Chris Paul in Timeline

 In December 2022, Chris Paul graduated from Winston-Salem State University with his bachelor's degree in communications.

-On January 22, 2023, Chris Paul returned to the lineup after missing seven games, contributing 22 points and 11 assists in a win against the Memphis Grizzlies.
+On January 22, 2023, Chris Paul returned to the lineup after missing the previous seven games with a hip injury.
+He had 22 points, 11 assists, six rebounds and three steals to lead the Suns to an 112–110 win over the Memphis Grizzlies.

 January 5, 2024: Fractured Left Hand

-On June 30, 2024, Chris Paul was waived by the Washington Wizards, becoming a free agent.
+On June 30, 2024, Chris Paul was waived and became a free agent.

-December 8, 2024: Passed Kidd for Second in Career Assists
+December 8, 2024: Passed Kidd for Second All-Time in Career Assists

 On December 8, 2024, Chris Paul passed Jason Kidd for second all-time in career assists.

-In 2024, Chris Paul signed with the San Antonio Spurs, marking a new chapter in his NBA career.
+In 2024, Chris Paul signed with the San Antonio Spurs.

-February 20, 2025: Passed Kidd for Second in Career Steals
+February 20, 2025: Passed Kidd for Second All-Time in Career Steals

 On February 20, 2025, Chris Paul passed Jason Kidd for second all-time in career steals.